aqhawley/jekyll-now/about.md

 ### More Information

-Outside of my academic and research interests, I also have personal interests in the the application of big data analysis and machine learning in the industrial hemp industry.
-I am a hemp farmer and COO of Hawley Hemp Labs, a family-owned and operated industrial hemp producer, processor, and analytical lab based in East Texas.
-I also lend my research and analysis skills to small businesses and startups seeking market research.
+Outside of my academic research interests, I am also exploring big data analysis and machine learning applications for the industrial hemp industry.
+I am a hemp farmer and executive of Hawley Hemp Labs, a family-owned and operated industrial hemp producer, processor, and analytical lab based in East Texas.
+I also lend my research and analysis skills to small businesses and startups seeking market research to scale up and reach new customers.
 As a social scientist, I am also passionate about the power of data science as a tool to promote social equity and help solve pressing social problems.

 ### Contact me